eXist-db/xst/readme.md

 #### .xstrc

-A JSON formatted file where you can set not only connection options but also other settings like `color`.
+A JSON formatted file where you can set connection options as well as other preferred settings like `color` or `timesort`.
 Have a look at the [example .xstrc](spec/fixtures/.xstrc).

+**NOTE:** The boolean option "secure" is deprecated.
+To switch between encrypted and unencrypted connections use "protocol" instead. "secure" will continue to work for both XMLRPC and REST until version 2.

 #### .existdb.json